 Investments and Fair Value Measurements

-The following table summarizes the amortized cost, unrealized gains and losses, and fair value of the Company’s available-for-sale investments, including those securities classified within “Cash and cash equivalents” in the consolidated balance sheets (in thousands):
+The following table summarizes the amortized cost, unrealized gains and losses, and fair value of the Company’s available-for-sale securities, including those securities classified within “Cash and cash equivalents” in the consolidated balance sheets (in thousands):

 March 31, 2025